interlay/interbtc-spec/polkabtc-spec/docs/source/spec/replace.rst

 .. figure:: ../figures/VaultRegistry-Replace.png
     :alt: vault-registry-replace

-    The replace module interacts with three functions in the vault registry to handle updating token balances of vaults.
+    The replace module interacts with functions in the vault registry to handle updating token balances of vaults.
+The green lines indicate an increase, the red lines a decrease.

 Fee Model
 ---------